RazielMoesch/Alpaca/README.md

 - **CUDA** (for GPU acceleration, optional but recommended)

 I personally used Python=3.12.7 and PyTorch=2.6.0-Cuda18 so if you're having issues try it.
+**Note** PyPI would not work without relative imports so if you want to use the cloned repository you may recieve an error.
+To fix this simply remove the '.' in from of imports that are found in the repo.

 ### Installation